mhewedy/spring-data-jpa-mongodb-expressions/README.md

 it to an entity, it will allow result in much better queries.

 ## Plan:
+* Support nested objects
-Create a javascript client to build the mongodb queries.
+* Create a javascript client to build the mongodb queries.

 ## Thanks: